Postdoc NYU School of Medicine, USA

-Tarlise (Tarlie) Townsend is a PhD student at the University of Michigan.
+Tarlise (Tarlie) Townsend is a postdoctoral researcher at NYU School of Medicine.
 She is interested in intersections of health, policy, and behavioral science.
 Her research has focused on risk and uncertainty communication in the context of climate change and health.
 In her doctoral work, Tarlie will study how medical decisions made in the doctor’s office affect the broader U.S. health system, and how incorporating behavioral science into the design of health policies and programs, both domestically and abroad, can boost their impact.

 - from fall 2016: PhD in Health Services Organization and Policy, School of Public Health, University of Michigan - Ann Arbor, USA